plam1216/plam1216/README.md

 ## Hello!

 My name is Peter Lam and I'm a software engineer based out of NYC.
-My change in career paths was driven by my desire to find ways to merge art and tech.
-I enjoy working on projects that are intuitive, user-friendly, and can solve issues artists encounter throughout their creative process.
+My interest in coding sparked from a desire to find ways to merge art and tech and create the tools for artists to bring their work to life.

 ### About Me:
 📚 Completed General Assembly's Software Engineering Immersive Bootcamp (August 2022 - October 2022)

 🎹 Freelance audio engineer and music producer

-🔮 Hope to one day create my own VST (Virtual Studio Technology)

 ### What's New?
-💡 Since graduating bootcamp I have been learning TypeScript and building applications with React.
+💡 Since graduating bootcamp I have been learning TypeScript and building applications with React, Node.js and MongoDB.
 Most recently, I created a website that suggests random songs for music producers to sample.
-There is also a button to easily download the song as an MP3 so they don't need to go to an external site to download the file.
+There an option to download the song as an MP3 so users don't need to go to an external site to convert link to an MP3 file.

 Check it out:
 [Sample Crate](https://github.com/plam1216/sample-crate)